gnarf/learn-deployment/class/exercises/ssh-key-passphrases/objectives.md

-At the end of this exercise students should know...

-- Why SSH passphrases are desirable.
+- Why is a SSH passphrases desirable?
-- How to add a passphrase to a private key lacking one.
+- How do you add a passphrase to a private key lacking one?
-- That a tool exists to manage private keys (ssh-agent).
+- What tool can be used to manage private keys?